 The guided entry process propagated an inertial navigation state from an initial value and epoch time provided by ground-based navigation.
 Any error in the ground’s knowledge of the onboard clock value contributed to the landing error.
 In addition, any unrecognized, systematic error would have result in a large landing error, or possible loss of the mission.
-The error in ground knowledge of the conversion from Spacecraft Clock (SCLK) time (this is called Time Indicator (TI) in JAXA missions) to Spacecraft Event Time (SCET) referred to Universal Time Coordinated (UTC) is known as the SCLK-SCET accuracy.
+The error in ground knowledge of the conversion from Spacecraft Clock (SCLK) time to Spacecraft Event Time (SCET) referred to Universal Time Coordinated (UTC) is known as the SCLK-SCET accuracy.

 Figure 5-3 illustrates the effect of SCLK-SCET error on landing accuracy.
 Several days prior to atmosphere entry, the ground navigation team sent the spacecraft an estimate of position and velocity relative to Mars, at a time referred to as T0.
 Once this time was reached, the spacecraft estimated its position and velocity by inertial navigation, propagating the initial estimate, combined with gyro and accelerometer data as the spacecraft maneuvered through the Martian atmosphere.